jonasgroendahl/x-task/README.md

 ## Task 1 - Display Products

 This repository includes an OpenAPI specification that documents an external API.
 Note that we'll working with product data from the corporation with ID `1950`.
+Also note that the API is using some simple authentication, api key to be found in the spec as well.
 Your first challenge is to:

 1. Review the API documentation to understand the available endpoints
 2. Implement a solution to fetch product data for a given category from the API